enkog/HTML_CSS_Capstone_Project---Course_Site/README.md

 # Clone this repository
 $ git clone https://github.com/enkog/Course_Site

-# Go into the repository
-$ cd course-site

 # Install dependencies
 $ npm install

-# Run the app
-$ npm start
 ```

 Note: If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.